 Security-wise, the platform supports all the features you need – from two-factor authentication to GDPR compliance.

-Another feature you’ll probably like is the option to connect DropInBlog with Google Analytics.
+You’ll also like DropInBlog’s integration with Google Analytics.
 The exciting part is that, once you connect these two platforms, you can access your GA4 data directly from within your DropInBlog account.

-DropInBlog is our top choice for enterprise businesses, offering powerful features and seamless integration to support large-scale blogging needs.
+Best for: enterprise businesses that need powerful features and seamless integration to support their large-scale blogging needs.

 WordPress